Rahul-Raviprasad/CommonCodeSnippets/SpringConcepts/CoreConcepts.md

 ### Commonly used terms
 * Wiring: The act of creating associations between different application components is called wiring.
 In spring there are different ways to wire components, one such way is via XML.
+In a spring application, an application context loads bean definition and wires them together.